‘Jeopardy!’ Fans Stunned By Player’s Woeful Wager with Backstage Reaction Revealed

 [Warning: The below contains MAJOR spoilers for the October 17 episode of Jeopardy!]

 Weaponizing Daily Doubles in Jeopardy!’s super-champion era is nothing new — take Andrew He knocking Mattea Roach out of the 2022 ToC upon arrival or 2024’s Masters players going all-in on every single one.
-But the difference between post-season and regular-season play became abundantly clear on Thursday, October 17 when Aaron Brown took perhaps the biggest Daily Double risk of Season 41, and it did not pay off.
+But on Thursday, October 17, Aaron Brown took perhaps the biggest Daily Double risk of Season 41, and it did not pay off.

 The entrepreneur and trivia host (make that “Trivia Daddy,” as he told Ken Jennings) from London, Ontario faced returning champ Rishabh Wuppalapati, a sophomore at the University of Pennsylvania from Vernon Hills, Illinois, and Angel Poe, an educational consultant from Navarre, Florida.

-Entering with a two-day total of $42,402, Wuppalapati instantly got stiff competition from Brown, who mounted a wide lead by the end of the Jeopardy! round with $6,800, the former with $1,800, and Poe (missing the first daily double) -$1,200.
+Entering with a two-day total of $42,402, Wuppalapati instantly had stiff competition in Brown, who mounted a wide lead by the end of the Jeopardy! round with $6,800, the former with $1,800, and Poe (missing the first daily double) -$1,200.

 In Double Jeopardy, Brown found the second Daily Double with $10,800, wagering just $2,000 and failing to identify “The Daughters of Penelope.”
 Just two clues later, he found the remaining Daily Double.